nasim-raj-laskar/nasim-raj-laskar/README.md

 ### About Me

-I'm Nasim — a final-year IT student driven by **Machine Learning, Deep Learning, and MLOps**.
+I'm Nasim — a final-year IT student focused on Machine Learning, Deep Learning, and MLOps.
-I focus on building data-driven models, designing robust ML workflows, and turning experiments into reliable systems.
+I build models, design reproducible training pipelines, and work toward deploying reliable ML systems.

 I enjoy working on: